 You can also do this for your gardening tools.
 Each time you finish a sack of charcoal, pour the extra bits from the bottom of the pack into the pot where you stow your spades and weeding devices.

 Because of charcoal, they’ll remain shinier and keener.

 Charcoal sticks have filled in as tools for artists for quite a long time, and these drawing instruments are nothing more than trimmed down charcoal briquettes.

 Indeed, even a standard charcoal piece can make a great drawing tool should you be feeling creative.

-Grab a piece when you’re feeling without inspiration next time your at your blank canvas, or even use it to write a great welcoming message for visitors arriving at your grill party!
+Grab a piece when you’re feeling without inspiration next time you are staring at your blank canvas, or even use it to write a great welcoming message for visitors arriving at your grill party!

 Some of you that land on this page might just be looking for information about charcoal for your standard grill, but I write a lot about Japanese cuisine and I have this full article on Japanese Binchotan charcoal, which is just the best when preparing to grill on high heat.

 Maybe you can take a look.